Anica1004/CourseJournal/README.md

 at UBC.

 ## User Stories
 - As a user, I want to be able to add a new course to a list of courses
-- As a user, I want to be able to view the list of courses taken in the particular year
 - As a user, I want to be able to edit my course description
 - As a user, I want to be able to see a percentage average of my grade in a particular year
 - As a user, I want to click on a particular year to view all the courses, credits achieved,